BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Conclusion

 \section{Conclusion}

 In this paper, we present BLISS, a lightweight bilevel influence scoring method for data selection in language model pretraining.
-BLISS utilizes a proxy model, a score model, and a novel bilevel optimization framework to capture the long-term influence of data without relying on external pretrained models.
+BLISS utilizes a proxy model, a score model, and a novel bilevel optimization framework to model dynamic data preference under model updates without relying on external pretrained models.
 Experimental results demonstrate its effectiveness in selecting data for pretraining Pythia and LLaMA models.
-However, current data selection methods primarily focus on language models.
-In future work, we plan to extend our approach to visual or multimodal models.
+However, the bilevel optimization in our method may incur higher peak memory usage, which remains an important direction for future work.